alex-stephen/Unconventional-Game-Controller/README.md

 ## 📻 Radio-Controlled Unity 3D Game

 Welcome to the Radio-Controlled Unity Game!
 This project is a hands-on exploration of repurposing old technology to create a unique game controller using a vintage radio.
-The radio's physical components—such as capacitors and dials—were brought back to life and connected to an Arduino, which in turn controls gameplay inside a Unity 3D environment.
+The radio's physical components—such as capacitors, buttons, and modular swtiches brought back to life and connected to an Arduino, which in turn controls gameplay inside a Unity 3D environment.

 ## 🎮 Features
 🕹️ Custom Hardware Controller: Controlled using a salvaged analog radio, reconfigured with wires and soldering.